alexdevero/alex-devero-blog/__drafts__/draft--scope.md

 These two variables, `let` and `const`, work with this scope.
 The `var` variable doesn't.
 The result of this difference can be quite significant.
 Just as local scope is defined by functions, block scope is defined by a block of code (`{}`).
 This includes [if...else], [switch] statement, [loops] and code blocks in general.

 If you declare `let` or `const` variable inside a code block, it will behave as if it is in a local scope.
 It will be visible and accessible only inside that code block.
+This is why these two variables are called "block-scoped" variables.
 Remember that this doesn't apply to `var` variables.

 This type of variable works only with global and scope.
 It doesn't work with block scope.
 If you declare `var` variable inside a code block it will be visible and accessible from the outside.
 If there is another variable with the same name in the outside scope, the newer variable will overwrite the older.

-This will not happen if you use `let` or `const` instead.
+This will not happen if you use either `let` or `const` variable.
 This can be a good reason to stop using `var`.

 ```JavaScript
 // Global variables: